Central Highland Park

 1800 SE 21st street, Topeka, Ks 66605

-2nd Monday every month at 6:30 pm
+2nd Monday of every month at 6:30 pm